Hijab in Iran: Pahlavi era

 In 1928, the Queen of Afghanistan, Soraya Tarzi, appeared unveiled publicly with the Shah during her official visit to Iran.
 The clergy protested and asked the Shah to tell the foreign queen to cover up, but he refused.
 His refusal caused rumors that the Shah planned to abolish the veil in Iran.
 In 1928, Shah's wife, queen (Tadj ol-Molouk) attended the Fatima Masumeh Shrine during her pilgrimage in Qom wearing a veil that did not cover her completely, as well as showing her face, for which a cleric harshly criticized her.
 As a response, Reza Shah publicly beat the cleric who had criticised the queen the next day.

 As a method of the modernization of the country, and following the example of Mustafa Kemal Atatürk in Turkey, the shah encouraged women's participation in society.
-The veiling of women which would have huge symbolic importance in towards this and women's emancipation in general, but the shah introduced the reform gradually so as not to cause unrest.
+The unveiling of women would have huge symbolic importance toward this and women's emancipation in general, but the shah introduced the reform gradually so as not to cause unrest.

 Female teachers were encouraged to unveil in 1933, and schoolgirls and women students in 1935.
 The reform not only allowed female teachers and students not to veil, but allowed female students to study alongside men.
 All these reforms were opposed and criticized by the Shia clergy.

-In 1935, the women's committee Kanun-e Banuvan (Ladies Society) was formed with the support of the government.
+In 1935, the women's committee Kanun-e Banovan (Ladies Society) was formed with the support of the government.
 The committee's women's rights activists campaigned for unveiling.